petroslamb/START-HERE/README.md

 # START-HERE

-A list of my repos on Github, for orientation.
+A list of my repos, for orientation.

 1. A [presentation](https://github.com/petroslamb/NLP-CyberSecurity-Analytics/blob/master/ICLR_Cybersecurity_NLP.pdf) at [#ICLR2020](https://iclr.cc/virtual/index.html) of a lightning talk on the CyberSecurity social event, on [NLP+CyberSecurity](https://github.com/petroslamb/NLP-CyberSecurity-Analytics).